dkm5000/GoAndGraph/README.md

 * evaluates expressions

 ### Image generator
-Creates BMP files without using any external graphics libraries.
+Creates and modifies BMP files without using any external graphics libraries.
-* sketches graphs
+* sketches graphs by connecting points with lines
-* based on Bresenham's line algorithm
+** based on Bresenham's line algorithm
 * draws numbers (for axis scaling)

 ## Examples